MelonKony/millmint/content/utopia/vekllei/society/government.md

 The Standardisations Directorate also represents Vekllei in the International Organisation for Standardisation and other industrial standards bodies.

-##### General Office
+##### Standards Vekllei

-The *General Office of the Standardisations Directorate* (GOSED) administrates the directorate, and determines its operations through direct liaison with the Interior and Commonwealth Administrations.
+The *General Office of the Standardisations Directorate* (GOSED), commonly *Standards Vekllei*, administrates the directorate, and determines its operations through direct liaison with the Interior and Commonwealth Administrations.

 ##### Standards Press of Vekllei